arokem/2013-09-16-ISI/lessons/rnaseq/tutorial.md

 omitted output.

-**If you are having trouble with this tutorial, or anything else related to RseqFlow , you can contact the Pegasus Users mailing list at
+**If you are having trouble with this tutorial, or anything else related to RseqFlow , you can contact the USC RseqFlow mailing list at
 <RseqFlow @isi.edu> to get help.**

 ## Getting started